GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Inference time: 3.12 s

-We see that the output is very bad and also takes longer than when we have quantized to 2 bits.
+We see that the output is very poor and it also takes longer than when we quantized to 2 bits.

 save_folder = "./model_1bits/"